000600/MonkeypoxCNN/README.md

 I found that the VGG16 base model tends to get a significantly higher test accuracy than the other two models, but took significantly longer to train.
 Comparatively, the ResNet50V2 model took less time to train but had a significantly lower test accuracy, while the InceptionV3 algorithm was the fastest at training, but had a slightly lower test accuracy than the ResNet50V2 model.
 The architecture of the ResNet50V2 model is slightly different because I found it had a higher accuracy with this architecture than the architecture of the other two models.
 I tried to implement the architecture of the ResNet50V2 model with the other models, but the results among the other models were the same, if not better with the original architecture (the one described above).

-Note that when running the any of the files, you will need to input the paths of the training, testing, and validation sets as strings — the location for where to put the paths are signified in the file with the words "< PATH TO TRAINING DATA >," "< PATH TO TESTING DATA >," and "< PATH TO VALIDATION DATA >."
+Note that when running any of the files, you will need to input the paths of the training, testing, and validation sets as strings — the location for where to put the paths is signified in the file with the words "< PATH TO TRAINING DATA >," "< PATH TO TESTING DATA >," and "< PATH TO VALIDATION DATA >."
 Note that when you input these paths, they should be such that — when they are concatenated with the individual elements listed in the **path_list** variable — they are complete paths.
 For example:
 > The dataset is stored in a folder called *monkeypox-data*, under which are the respective *train*, *test*, and *valid* directories that can be downloaded from the source (the link to the download site is below)
 > - Thus, your file structure is something like: